Hainesport Township, New Jersey: Local government

 Hainesport Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
+At an annual reorganization meeting, the Township Committee selects one of its members to serve as mayor and another as deputy mayor.

-As of 2025, members of the Hainesport Township Committee are Mayor Bruce MacLachlan (R, term as committee member and as mayor ends December 31, 2022), Deputy Mayor Gerard A. Clauss (R, term on committee ends 2024; term as deputy mayor ends 2022), Leila Gilmore (R, 2022), Bruce Levinson (R, 2023) and Ken Montgomery (R, 2023).
+As of 2025, members of the Hainesport Township Committee are Mayor Leila Gilmore (R, term as committee member ends December 31, 2025; term as mayor ends 2025), Deputy Mayor Karen Tordy (R, term on committee ends December 31, 2026 and as deputy mayor ends 2025), Anna M. Evans (D, 2025), Ken Montgomery (R, 2026) and Andy Dick (R, 2027).

-In 2004, former mayor Ronald Corn was sentenced to five years in prison after he pleaded guilty to charges that he had improperly used more than $300,000 of public funds.